Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 <img src="https://github.com/Sebi-Lopez/A-Star_Optimizations-Research/blob/master/docs/images/JPS/Prunning%20Examples/pruningHorizontalExample04.PNG" width="250">
 </p>

 So now, we only have one direction to go, as all the others will be explored and analyzed by other jumps.
-So I will keep jumping nodes horizontally to the right until I encounter with a wall.
+So I will keep jumping nodes horizontally to the right, until I encounter with a wall.
 Then my jump will be over and I can guarantee that there are no interesting points that need to pass through that row of nodes, so we can "discard" the whole row.

 <p align="center">